 Along with exercise, you need to give your body the best food for facial hair growth.
 So, if you want strong, healthy follicles, then you must eat a balanced diet that’s high in protein, keratin, biotin, and other nutrients.

-Here are a few things to add to your grocery list:
+To get your beard growing quicker, add a few things to your grocery list:

 - Cottage cheese